 Come All Ye Faithful

 Christmas holiday is my favorite family time of year.
 Truth be told, Christmas Eve and Christmas Day are my very favorite days of the entire year.
-Every December when I return home to celebrate the birth of the Jewish baby born in a manger to a woman and a man who've supposedly never consummated their marriage, I encounter an equal amounts of piety and frivolity.
+Every December, when I return home to celebrate the birth of the Jewish baby boy born in a manger to a woman and a man who've supposedly never consummated their marriage, I encounter equal amounts of piety and frivolity.
 My trips home are laden with belly laughs and bewilderment, most of which stem from interactions with my father.

 Greeted by Mom as I make my way to baggage claim, I am told that Dad is circling the airport curbside.
 I imagine him behind the wheel, grinning from ear to ear at the arrival of his prodigal daughter.
 It's no secret that the man finds the sight of all four of his children deeply gratifying.
 I smile, thinking how lucky I am to have a dad who loves his kids so much.
 Then I pray he isn't wearing those camouflage cargo pants.

 Once I retrieve my suitcase and head out into the balmy upper-40-degree Midwest weather, I see Dad driving toward Mom and me with that grin I imagined only moments ago.
 I giggle as I see his huge, excited smile, and anticipate his leaping from the car, yelling, "Née Née!
 Hi, baby girl!"
-When he does exactly that, I smile and shake my head as I wheel my suitcase toward the back of the car.
+When he does precisely that, I smile and shake my head as I wheel my suitcase toward the back of the car.

 I hug my overly enthusiastic father, and when he makes no motion toward my bag, I bend to heave my 47 lb. suitcase into the back of Mom's car, thinking I will surely be met with Dad's customary chivalry and boisterous, "No, Née, let me get that for you."
 To no avail.

-I look at Dad with an "Are you just going to stand there while I get a hiatal hernia?" look on my face, but he just smiles and mutters something about his bad shoulder.
+I look at Dad with an "Are you just going to stand there while I get a hiatal hernia?" look on my face, but he smiles and mutters something about his bad shoulder.
 I roll my eyes as I steady myself in my heeled boots and simulate an Olympic deadlift to get my bag into Mom's SUV.
 After my great and grunt-filled effort, Dad's follow-up declaration of "Way to go, Née.
 That thing looks so heavy!" makes me want to punch him.
 Instead, I just shake my head, smile and say, "It's good to be home, Daddy."

 I climb into the backseat, first moving a stuffed teddy bear that is actually strapped into a seatbelt.